2016 Tamil Nadu Legislative Assembly election: Manifestos

 DMK released its election manifesto on 10 April 2016.
 Bharatiya Janata Party released its election manifesto on 21 April 2016.
-On 23 March 2016, Naam Tamilar Katchi published its 316-page election manifesto 2016, a complete plan to develop Tamil Nadu.
 Tamil Nadu Congress Committee released its election manifesto on 27 April 2016.
 Pattali Makkal Katchi released its draft election manifesto on 15 September 2015 and final election manifesto on 15 April 2016.
 AIADMK released its election manifesto on 5 May 2016.

 Voter Turnout

+The voters showing their booth slip, at a polling booth, during the Tamil Nadu Assembly Election, in Kanchipuram on May 16, 2016.

 Voter turnout for the 232 constituencies on 16 May was 74.81%.
 Parts of Tamil Nadu received heavy rain on the polling day, but it did not deter voters from turning out to cast their votes.
 While the highest voter turn out was in Dharmapuri constituency recording 85% while the lowest voter turnout was in the capital of Tamil Nadu, Chennai recording 55%.
 Male voter turnout was 74.15% and female voter turnout was 74.33%.